ColinMcD6/CareerSphere/documentation/TEST_PLAN.md

 3. No Matching Results Message
     - When a candidate enters a search term that does not match any postings, the message "No available job that matches the search" is displayed.

-Instructions: Continue from Real-TIme Search Filtering. erase the word "Front" and replace it with the word "Incorrect".
+Instructions: Continue from Real-Time Search Filtering. erase the word "Front" and replace it with the word "Incorrect".
 Notice that the jobs are gone and you are informed that there is "No available job that matches the search!".

 4. Case-Insensitive Search
     - The candidate enters search queries in different cases (e.g., "tech corp" and "Tech Corp") and receives consistent results.